EricPeterson99/youtube-video-player-with-counters/README.md

 Python program that plays a YouTube video and allows the user to increment multiple counters.
 The counters a written to a csv file automatically

 ## Requirements
+- Python 3
 - opencv
 - VidGear https://abhitronix.github.io/vidgear/latest/

 ## Usage:
-To run, provide youtube video url as sys arg inclosed in quotes
+To run, provide the youtube video url as sys arg inclosed in quotes

 ```
 python3 videoCounterTest.py "<YOUTUBE_URL>"